 Western tunnel entrance location and features

-The western tunnel entrance is proposed to be located alongside the existing rail corridor near South Kensington station.
-A decline structure, or descending tracks, will be built so that trains can enter the new Metro Tunnel.
+The western tunnel entrance will be located alongside the existing rail corridor near South Kensington station.
+A decline structure, or descending tracks, will be built so that trains can enter the Metro Tunnel.

 From the western tunnel entrance, the tunnels will pass under Moonee Ponds Creek and CityLink before connecting to the new underground station at Arden.

 A comprehensive program of public engagement and consultation has been underway since early 2015, and feedback has informed planning and design.

 Key feedback on the western tunnel entrance included:

 - The importance of managing impacts on traffic and parking on local streets